 If you buy your e-books direct from the same company that made your reading device, such as Amazon, iBooks, or Kobo, you never usually have to worry about which type of file you should download.
 They just appear on your e-reader, mobile app, or tablet after you've bought them.

-But, if you buy e-books from independent or niche shops and need to move them to your reading device, you'll need to know what format to use.
-Many of these shops will provide a selection of files with every purchase, others will ask you to choose one particular format.
+But if you want to buy e-books from independent bookshops you'll need to know what format to use.
+Many independent shops will provide a selection of file types with every purchase, others will ask you to choose one particular format.

 - If you have a Kindle, choose the Mobi format.

-As well as its own Amazon-only format, the Kindle can also display Mobi files.
+As well as its own Amazon-only format, the Kindle can also display Mobi books.

 - If you have any other reading device, choose ePub.

-Almost every e-reader and e-book app, other than Kindle, can display ePub files.
+Almost every e-reader and e-book app, other than Kindle, can display ePub books.

-You can read an e-book on a huge variety of devices.
+You can read e-books on a huge variety of devices.

-Next, you'll need some software to open and display the book.
-If you're using a dedicated e-reader, like a Kindle, Kobo, Nook or Sony Reader, you'll able to read your book immediately.
-Otherwise, you'll need to find some suitable software.
+If you're using a dedicated e-reader, like a Kindle, Kobo, Nook, or Sony Reader, you'll able to read your book immediately.
+Otherwise, you should choose some suitable software.